-- Tardiness - Absences - Incomplete, late, or sloppy work, including failure to follow Course Materials Format Requirements - Lack of preparation or participation in class - Failure to show courtesy to the instructor and/or peers during class or in any communications - Inappropriate attire, such as wearing hoods or sunglasses in class - Inappropriate use of electronic devices, such as checking email, social networking sites, or the internet during class; or failing to turn off cell phone or utilizing cell phone during class
+- Tardiness - Absences - Communicating in class with each other during lecture, etc. when such communication/chit chat does not involve the complete class; except when the class is engaged in directed group discussion - Incomplete, late, or sloppy work, including failure to follow Course Materials Format Requirements - Lack of preparation or participation in class - Failure to show courtesy to the instructor and/or peers during class or in any communications - Inappropriate attire, such as wearing hoods or sunglasses in class - Inappropriate use of electronic devices, such as checking email, social networking sites, or the internet during class; or failing to turn off cell phone or utilizing cell phone during class

-Note that any form of videotaping, recording, or taking photos of any material from class is inappropriate without the prior approval of your instructor.
+Note that any form of videotaping, recording, or taking photos of any material from class is forbidden without the prior approval of your instructor.